Xilinx/embeddedsw/XilinxProcessorIPLib/drivers/csudma/examples/readme.txt

 @section ex2 xcsudma_intr_example.c
 Contains an example on how to use the XCsudma driver directly.
-This example shows the usage of the driver in interrrupt mode.It sends data and expects to receive the same data through the device using the local loop back mode.
+This example shows the usage of the driver in interrupt mode.It sends data and expects to receive the same data through the device using the local loop back mode.